codepongo/nbugtrack/README.md

 This is:

 * Simple to Use and Setup
-* Includes a Wiki with Markdown formatting
+* Includes a Wiki
 * Great for Personal Projects (coz, there are no users ;)
-* No Bitching in the Comments Area (coz, there are no comments ;)
+* No bitching in the Comments Area (coz, there are no comments ;)

 ## HOW TO RUN: ##

-1. Extract the zip file.
+1. Download and Extract the zip file.
 2. `cd <extracted_folder>/nbugtrack`
 3. `python nbugtrack.py`

 ## DEPS: ##

-Stock python (tested with 2.7.1 and 3.2.1; YMMV with other versions), sqlite3; Markdown module for the wiki can be installed like so:
+Stock python (tested with CPython 2.7.1, 3.2.1, PyPy 1.6.0; YMMV with other versions), sqlite3; Markdown module for the wiki can be installed like so:

       [sudo] easy_install Markdown